My 20 Favourite Things to Do In Indonesia

 ...that didn’t make the list but are worth mentioning!

-- If you’re a nomad, Bali is a great destination for work!
-There's great fiber optic WiFi throughout the island (which is rare in south east Asia), and there are great co-working spaces to work from.
-Plus, the nomad community is amazing
+If you’re a nomad, Bali is a great destination for work!
+There's great fiber optic WiFi throughout the island (which is rare in Southeast Asia), and there are great co-working spaces where you can set up shop.
+Plus, the nomad community is amazing.

 It's also worth mentioning, there’s still so much more I'd like to see!
 Some areas on my Indonesia bucket list include: Mount Bromo, Mount Rinjani, Lake Toba, Amed, and Candidasa.